Lomatium parryi: Description

 Lomatium parryi is a plant that grows from a taproot low to the ground, featuring small leaflets.
-The flowering stems are usually stout or and with hollow internodes.
+The flowering stems are usually stout and with hollow internodes.
 The plant grows 20 to 40 centimeters tall.
 The hairy, basal leaves are divided into many small segments.
 The yellow flowers, which are visible in late winter and early spring and are easily overlooked due to their tiny size, are borne in an umbrella-like pattern known as an "umbel."

 The flowers exhibit 8 to 15 ray florets and five prominent stamens, all of them measuring just a few millimeters.
 Below each cluster of flowers at the end of the pedicels, you may find 3 to 8 bractlets, which can be either whole or divided.
 Like most other plants, the flowers are pollinated by insects, which cause winged seeds to appear.

 The fruits are schizocarp, which are flat and wide with lateral wings.
 They split into two halves, each one seeded.
 Lomatium parryi often retains its previous year's dead leaves and flower stalks, underscoring its resilience and ability to adapt over time.